TedHusted/awake/awake.md/awake.md

 ###

-Friday morning, first thing, Tate plugs the second Bluetooth drive into the office view screen in its own window.
+Friday morning, first thing, Tate plugs the second Bluetooth drive into the office view screen.
 He brings the other two videos up in adjacent windows.

 Fussing with the playback for each video, he aligns all three on the mysterious blur.